-Collectively, the amendments put in place by the CPRA will increase the risks of IT asset management and force many teams to prioritize updating their ITAM technology to better comply with CPRA mandates.
+Collectively, the amendments put in place by the CPRA will increase the risks of IT asset management and force many teams to prioritize updating their ITAM, SAM, MDM, etc. technologies to better comply with CPRA mandates.
 The law’s new provisions do not come into effect until January 1, 2023 but forward-thinking IT organizations should consider the impacts and begin planning for proper compliance.

 Here’s a quick rundown of what IT leaders need to know about the CPRA and why it will likely mean they need to improve their IT audit processes.